 Undergraduate students may enroll in up to four semester courses pass/fail.
-Grades of "pass" ("P" for performance at the D- level or above) will not be used in computing grade point averages.
-Grades of "fail" ("F" for performance below a D- level) will be converted to grades of "E" and will be used in computing grade point averages.
+Letter grades covered by "pass" ("P" for performance at the D-level or above) will not be used in computing GPA but will be considered by the Committee on Academic Standing when determining academic standing.
+Grades of "fail" ("F" for performance below a D-level) will be converted to grades of "E" and will be used in computing GPA.